 (I) Sale Price/Unit of Comparison.
 The analysis of the sale comparables must identify, relate, and evaluate the individual adjustments applicable for property rights, terms of sale, conditions of sale, market conditions, and physical features.
 Sufficient narrative must be included to permit the reader to understand the direction and magnitude of the individual adjustments, as well as a unit of comparison value indicator for each comparable.

 (II) Net Operating Income/Unit of Comparison.
-The Net Operating Income statistics or the comparables must be calculated in the same manner.
+The Net Operating Income statistics for the comparables must be calculated in the same manner.
 It should be disclosed if reserves for replacement have been included in this method of analysis.
 At least one other method should accompany this method of analysis.

 (C) Income Approach.
 This section must contain an analysis of both the actual historical and projected income and expense aspects of the subject Property.